 - How Much Wiring is Needed –The National Electric Code does not require a dedicated electrical circuit for a whole house fan.
 However, an electrician will determine if existing attic wiring can support the 3-5 amps required for the fan.
 If so, Romex wire will be run from the nearest junction box, and an outlet will be installed.
 If not, the dedicated circuit will be installed.
 Some state electrical codes require a certified electrician to do the work.
 Check with your building code for details where you live.
 Note: Using an extension cord to power a whole house fan, though a popular hack discussed in online forums, is not a safe installation method.
 Have it done properly, and keep your household safe from the unnecessary risk of electrical fire and shock.

 - Whether Attic Vents are Required—Attics in most newer homes have enough soffit, gable and/or ridge vent area (NFA or net free attic venting, in technical terms) to exhaust the air being moved by the fan.
 If not, 1-3 vents might be required.

 - Who Installs the Fan – Per the US DOE, “Installing a whole house fan is tricky and should be done by a professional.
 An experienced pro should take your attic measurements and install your dedicated circuit wiring and, if needed, your new attic vents.”
 There’s more advice on DIY whole house fan installation at the bottom of this page.

 - Adding a Winter Cover and insulation –In cold climates, placing a cover over the fan on the attic side and covering it with insulation saves energy.
 One roll of insulation includes enough material for two or three layers of R13 insulation over the cover.

-- Amount of Touch Up After Installation – When a contractor cuts a 24 inch hole into the ceiling of your home, it may require a bit of painting or possible drywall work to repair the area, especially if you have popcorn ceilings.
+- Amount of Touch Up After Installation – When a contractor cuts a 24 inch hole into the ceiling inside your home, it may require a bit of painting or possible drywall work to repair the area, especially if you have popcorn ceilings.